 Peroneal tendon ruptures are often the result of an inversion ankle sprain.
-During an ankle sprain the peroneal tendons pull up against the outside of the ankle to restrain the rolling motion of the ankle.
+During an ankle sprain, the peroneal tendons pull up against the outside of the ankle to restrain the rolling motion of the ankle.
 The force applied to the peroneal tendons can be enough to create a tear (rupture) of the tendon.
 Most tears of the peroneal tendons are partial ruptures of the peroneus brevis tendon called longitudinal tears, tearing along the length of the tendon.
 Peroneal tendon tears are found equally between men and women.
-The onset of tears are during adult working years ages 25 to 60 years of age.
+The onset of tears are during adult working years ages 25 to 60.